lukasturcani/stk-vis/readme.rst

 would like to make anything.
 The synthetic group does not need to worry about databases at all, they just need to download ``stk-vis`` and connect the the URL the computational team provides them with.
+Similarly, the computational team does not have worry too much about databases either, as they can deposit molecules into them with a very simple Python function.

 However, any time you are dealing with lots of molecules, and lots of molecular files, its probably a good idea to switch to using a